iit-cs429/assignments/a0/Setup.md

   - You should have read/write (pull/push) access to your private repository.
   - This is where you will submit assignments.

-6. Read <https://github.com/iit-cs429/assignments> for instructions on submitting assignments.
+See <https://github.com/iit-cs429/assignments> for instructions on submitting assignments.